gbmhunter/blog/content/pages/electronics/communication-protocols/usb-protocol/_index.md

 The top waveform shows the zoomed out image of over 100ms, while the bottom waveform shows a zoomed in image of the initial behaviour (200us per square).

-{{< figure src="/images/2011/09/usb-surge-curr-01-750mA-surge-causing-vbus-to-drop-annotated.png" width="800px" caption="A invalid surge current on the USB VBUS line of 750mA caused by the capacitance on the +3.3V when the rail powers up." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/usb-surge-curr-01-750mA-surge-causing-vbus-to-drop-annotated.png" width="800px" caption="A invalid surge current on the USB VBUS line of 750mA caused by the capacitance on the +3.3V when the rail powers up."  >}}

 And here is what happens after you add a current-limiting IC between VBUS and the +3.3V rail (everything else remaining constant).

-{{< figure src="/images/2011/09/usb-surge-curr-02-100mA-current-limiter-added-vbus-doesnt-drop-annotated.png" width="800px" caption="USB VBUS surge currents limited to appropriate values." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/usb-surge-curr-02-100mA-current-limiter-added-vbus-doesnt-drop-annotated.png" width="800px" caption="USB VBUS surge currents limited to appropriate values."  >}}

 ## Ferrite Beads